-- Any individual or agency that wishes to distribute written material on the SMU campus must be sponsored by a University department or a campus organization. - b.
-Any illegal items may not be distributed. - Items to be distributed must be approved by the director of student activities or his/her designee. - d.
-Distribution shall be orderly and not interfere with the rights of students or other members of the University community and must be conducted by members of the sponsoring organization.
-Distributors must supply a trash receptacle at the site of distribution and are responsible for all distributed material discarded on campus grounds. - Distribution in the Student Center may be done only from a reserved area.
-Reservations must be made through the Student Center reservations office. - f.
-Distribution in residence halls must have prior approval by the Office of Housing and Residence Life.
+Any individual or agency that wishes to distribute written material on the campus must be sponsored by a University department or a campus organ b.
+Any illegal items may not be distributed.

+- Items to be distributed must be approved by the director of student activi his/her designee. - d.
+Distribution shall be orderly and not interfere with the rights of students of members of the University community and must be conducted by member sponsoring organization.
+Distributors must supply a trash receptacle at the distribution and are responsible for all distributed material discarded on a grounds. - Distribution in the Student Center may be done only from a reserved are: vations must be made through the Student Center reservations office. - Distribution in residence halls must have prior approval by the Office of and Residence Life.
 (See Section II, Q.)